vali1610/dataops/README.md

 - A **Cloud Composer 2 environment**, which runs **Apache Airflow DAGs**
 - A **BigQuery dataset** for tracking pipeline metadata and output tables

-> ✅ This setup ensures all Spark, Airflow, and Hadoop requirements mentioned in the challenge are fulfilled via GCP-native services.
+> ✅ This setup ensures all Spark, Airflow, and Hadoop infra is fulfilled via GCP-native services.

 ## Data Ingestion & Transformation